keithrbennett/wifiwand/README.md

 If you would like to see the Mac OS commands and their output, you can do so by setting the environment variable MAC_WIFI_OPTS to include `-v` (for _verbose_).
-This can be done in the following ways:
+This can be done in the following ways (using the `info` command as an example):

 ```
 export MAC_WIFI_OPTS=-v